-Rates of bankruptcy have risen consistently since the GFC, with more than 32,000 individuals being declaring in the 2018 financial year according to a recent report by data registry and analytics business, illion.
+Rates of personal insolvencies have risen consistently since the GFC, with more than 32,000 individuals being declaring in the 2018 financial year according to a recent report by data registry and analytics business, illion.

 It’s a startling figure and one that is even more alarming when you drill down into who has been affected.
 The most highly represented group tended to be young families who simply couldn’t meet the pressures of paying their bills.

 What’s behind the trend?
 The illion report found rising household debt, low wages and falling house prices had combined to place enormous stress on people.
 On top of this, on average, Australian households owe twice what they make each year.